After being beaten and held in captivity during his formative years, Russia's Ivan the Terrible had the last laugh.

 Fearing that Novgorod might defect to the Lithuanians, Ivan sent the Oprichniki to teach everybody a lesson.
 Nobody really knows how many people were killed by the 1570 raid, as it happened when the city was already suffering from an epidemic, but it was certainly in the thousands.

 Two years later, having used the Oprichniki to break domestic opposition, Ivan disposed of his army of murderers by throwing them against the Lithuanians and letting them get slaughtered.
-We can be pretty sure this was on purpose, since Ivan had the few survivors locked up and/or executed after the battle.
+Ivan the Terrible then had the few survivors locked up and/or executed after the battle.

 Ivan The Terrible And The Arts